polkaulfield/ubuntu-debullshit/usr/share/doc/ubuntu-debullshit/README-en_US.md

 # ubuntu-debullshit!

 #### An automated script to set-up Ubuntu as it should be.
-Tested on Ubuntu 22.04 and 23.04
+Tested on Ubuntu 22.04, 23.04 and 24.04.2 LTS

 <img src="https://raw.githubusercontent.com/polkaulfield/ubuntu-debullshit/main/menu.png" width="500" />